 By Victoria Chiesa & E.J.
 Crawford

 The US Open Series features five weeks of the best hard-court tennis in the world on the road to Flushing Meadows.
-Check back each week to see who claimed glory in the lead-up to the US Open.
+Here's a look back at who claimed glory in the lead-up to the US Open.

 Week 4: Western & Southern Open